 \section{Abstract}

 The $H_2$ norm is a commonly used performance metric in the design of estimators.
-However, $H_2$-optimal estimation of most PDEs is complicated by the lack of state-space and transfer function representations.
-To address this problem, we re-characterize the $H_2$-norm in terms of a map from initial condition to output.
-We then leverage the Partial Integral Equation (PIE) state-space representation of systems of linear PDEs coupled with ODEs to recast this characterization of $H_2$ norm as a convex optimization problem defined in terms of Linear Partial Integral (LPI) inequalities.
-We then parameterize a class of PIE-based observers and formulate the associated $H_2$-optimal estimation problem.
-The optimal observer synthesis problem is then recast as an LPI, and the resulting observers are validated using numerical simulation.
+However, $H_2$-optimal estimation of most PDEs is complicated by the lack of transfer function and state-space representations.
+To address this problem, we first re-characterize the $H_2$-norm in terms of a map from initial condition to output.
+We then leverage the Partial Integral Equation (PIE) state-space representation of systems of linear PDEs coupled with ODEs to recast this characterization of $H_2$-norm as a convex optimization problem defined in terms of Linear Partial Integral (LPI) inequalities.
+We then parameterize a class of PIE-based observers and solve the associated $H_2$-optimal estimation problem.
+The resulting observers are validated using numerical simulation.